Here at Optegra, one of the questions we’re often asked about laser eye surgery aftercare is whether it’s ok to drive after having treatment.

 If you’re travelling to our central London eye hospital, you’ll probably find public transport or a taxi the best options, as the hospital is located right in the heart of the city.

-After having your laser eye surgery, legally you aren’t allowed to drive until you’ve been given the all clear by your ophthalmic surgeon.
+After having lasik or lasek surgery, legally you aren’t allowed to drive until you’ve been given the all clear by your ophthalmic surgeon.